-Focal aware seizures (previously simple partial seizures)
+Focal aware seizures

 During a focal aware seizure the person is conscious (aware and alert) and usually knows that the seizure is happening.
 A focal aware seizure could be an unusual smell or taste, a twitching of an arm or hand, a strange 'rising' feeling in the stomach, or a sudden feeling of intense joy or fear.